-Just recently I read this article in stepmom magazine that asked, “Do wlose ourselves if we aren’t mindful?”
+Just recently I read this article in a stepmom magazine that asked, “Do we lose ourselves if we aren’t mindful?”
 It described how trying to be everything to everyone, while living under the microscope of scrutiny by another home or by kids in our own home, can lead to erosion of the body, mind and spirit.
 This can happen during times of family celebration.
 For example, during holidays, are you stressed and tense expecting the worst or not really knowing what to expect?
 At our last stepmom meeting we addressed several related questions:

 Were you able to start new traditions or continue your traditions from previous years?